nullpointerexceptionkek/Discord-DynamicRP/README.md

 1. On your first start, you will be asked to select a directory for storing the program's data.
 This directory will be used to store the config JSON file.

-> Unless you are using the default directory(recommended), the config directory will be stored in the environment variable "CDiscordRP."
+> Unless you are using the default directory(recommended), the config directory will be stored in the environment variable "DynamicRP."

 ![Main Screen](MainScreen.png)